Make every purchase count with UROKO REWARDS! Learn More

 This dish is one of my favorites.
 The pumpkin adds a touch of sweetness and creaminess that balances the heat without overpowering the curry.
 The halibut stays firm in nice chunks, making it satisfying to eat.

-Garden ingredients for halibut pumpkin curry
+Garden ingredients for halibut pumpkin curry including peppers, garlic, pumpkin, and basil

 Ingredients